nocodb/nocodb/packages/noco-docs/content/en/setup-and-usages/share-base.md

 ![Screenshot 2022-02-19 at 12 01 58 PM](https://user-images.githubusercontent.com/86527202/154789725-a1194e30-3101-423a-bd5c-25009c361b96.png)

-## Modify 'Share base'
+## Modify `Share base`

-Modify 'Share base' will invalidate earlier generated 'Share base' link & generate a new link.
+Modifying `Share base` will invalidate the `Share base` link generated previously and will generate a new link.

 -   Open Project base
 -   Click on 'Share' button on top right tool bar
--   Under 'Shared base link' tab
-    -   Click on 'Reload' button
+-   Click on 'Reload' button on Quick menu (next to Shared base link)

-## Disable 'Share base'
+## Disable `Share base`

-Disable 'Share base' will invalidate generated 'Share base' link
+Disabling `Share base` will invalidate the generated `Share base` link

 -   Open Project base
 -   Click on 'Share' button on top right tool bar
--   Under 'Shared base link' tab
-    -   Toggle from 'Anyone with the link' to 'Disable Share base'
+-   Under `Shared base link` and toggle from `Anyone with the link` to `Disable Share base`

-## 'Share base' access permissions
+## `Share base` Access Permissions

 Shared base can be configured as

--   Viewer: User with the link will get READ ONLY access to the project data
+-   Viewer - User with the link will get **READ ONLY** access to the project data.
--   Editor: User with the link will get READ WRITE access to the project data
+-   Editor - User with the link will get **READ & WRITE** access to the project data.

 ## Embeddable Frame